 Assist businesses in meeting their workforce and economic development needs

 Enable youth to jump-start their career with skills training and job search assistance

 NOVA provides customized services to jobseekers and business in Silicon Valley through its three job centers in Sunnyvale, San Mateo, and San Bruno.
 The NOVA Job Center works closely with local businesses to ensure that its programs provide opportunities that build the knowledge, skills, and attitudes necessary to address the workforce needs.

 Learn about current bid and contract opportunities with the City of Campbell that are available to consultants, service providers, contractors, vendors, or suppliers.

 The Santa Clara Valley Water District works closely with small and local businesses to help accomplish our mission to provide Silicon Valley safe, clean water for a healthy life, environment, and economy.
 The district purchases approximately $40 million a year in goods and services, and actively encourages small and local businesses to participate in these opportunities.

 The City of San José is committed to promoting opportunities with local and small businesses.
 It is the policy of the City of San José to encourage local and small business activity.
-Effective June 18, 2004, the City adopted Ordinance 27136, which established a Local and Small Business Preference Policy for the procurement of supplies, materials, equipment and services.
+The City established a Local and Small Business Preference Policy for the procurement of supplies, materials, equipment and services.